bobbyshih/drug-synergy-RNAseq-analysis/README.md

-# CTCL romidepsin + afatinib dimaleate combination synergism RNA-seq analysis
+# T-Cell Lymphoma drug combination synergism RNA-seq analysis
 RNA-seq data analysis performed in R. RNA-seq data from T-Cell Lymphoma cells treated with DMSO, Drug A, Drug B or the combination to understand molecular mechanisms underlying drug synergism.

 A basic analysis can be found in DrugSynergy_RNAseq.Rmd and the associated .html file.
 This script will scale expression of every gene and export the results of DESEQ2 (https://bioconductor.org/packages/release/bioc/html/DESeq2.html) across every pairwise comparison to a .csv file for further analysis.
 In addition, I attempt to utilize Monte Carlo Reference-based Consensus Clustering (https://www.bioconductor.org/packages/release/bioc/html/M3C.html) to identify genes that are specifically dysregulated upon treatment with the combination of romidepsin and afatinib Dimaleate that are not observed during single agent treatment.